Moody Centre station

 Moody Centre station is an intermodal rapid transit station in Metro Vancouver served by both the Millennium Line—part of the SkyTrain system—and the region's West Coast Express commuter rail system.
-It is located in Port Moody, British Columbia, on the south side of the Canadian Pacific Railway (CPR) tracks, at the north foot of Williams Street, approximately 200 m north of St. John's Street.
+It is located in Port Moody, British Columbia, on the south side of the Canadian Pacific Railway (CPR) tracks, at the north foot of Williams Street, approximately 200 m north of St. Johns Street.

 Moody Centre replaced the previous Port Moody station on the West Coast Express.
 The new station opened on December 2, 2016, along with the rest of the Evergreen Extension.